lokalized/lokalized-java/README.md

 ## Runtime Safety Limits

-Catalog construction and translation evaluation use immutable [`TranslationRuntimeLimits`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html).
+Localized strings compilation and translation evaluation use immutable [`TranslationRuntimeLimits`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html).
-The defaults cap numbers and numeric literals at 1,024 digits of precision and absolute scale, explicitly visible decimal places at 1,024, compact exponents at 64, expressions at 2,048 characters / 256 tokens / 32 nested groups, generated placeholders at 32 levels, one interpolated result at 262,144 UTF-16 code units, and cumulative generated-fragment expansion at 1,048,576 UTF-16 code units per catalog-candidate attempt.
+The defaults cap numbers and numeric literals at 1,024 digits of precision and absolute scale, explicitly visible decimal places at 1,024, compact exponents at 64, expressions at 2,048 characters / 256 tokens / 32 nested groups, generated placeholders at 32 levels, one interpolated result at 262,144 UTF-16 code units, and cumulative generated-fragment expansion at 1,048,576 UTF-16 code units per locale fallback attempt.
 Locale fallback starts a fresh generated-expansion budget for each candidate.
 Applications may lower or raise the defaults with [`TranslationRuntimeLimits.builder()`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html#builder()) and [`TranslationRuntimeLimits.Builder`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.Builder.html).